bringking/bringking.github.io/about.md

 permalink: /about/
 ---

 I'm a father, husband, software engineer and an entrepreneur (in order of importance).
-I live Tucson, AZ and work for an amazing consulting firm called [Elegant Thought](http://www.elegantthought.com/).
+I live Tucson, AZ and I am the president of an engineering consulting firm [Rincon Strategies](http://rinconstrategies.io/).
 If you need web or mobile work, click the link and contact us.

  I love writing code and working on interesting problems.
 I started off in technology by supporting and creating applications for the desktop.
 Shortly afterwards, I fell in love with mobile and created mobile applications for iOS, Android, and